 American egalitarianism is creating a society of self-appointed idiot experts.

-The upshot of radical egalitarianism is that we have created a generation of self-appointed idiot experts, who presume to speak with accuracy and authority about any and all subjects.
-It matters not that these “experts” have no actual expertise in the areas of science, philosophy, government, or environment to which they speak, for there is no such thing as an expert, and to assert so is to suggest that Bob’s opinion or Wendy’s opinion is better than mine, which is silly, for there is no such thing as truth.
-There is only opinion.
+Assuming that any difference in role or status is inherently unfair, egalitarianism attempts to level social distinctions, one of the byproducts of which is that the average American no longer recognizes actual expertise.
+Each of us therefore presumes to speak with accuracy and authority about any and all subjects.
+It matters not if I possess no actual expertise in the areas of science, philosophy, government, or environment to which I speak.
+My opinion is just as valid Bob’s opinion, even if Bob is an infectious disease specialist and I am a plumber.
+After all, there is no truth, only opinion.
 No education qualifies Joe to speak to a particular subject more than Jim, or so assumes Jim.
 No experience makes Jane a better judge of this particular question than Jill, or so assumes Jill.
-Our egalitarian culture has created an atmosphere in which the voice of actual experts—people who are, in fact, more knowledgeable than the rest of us in a given field of study—are drowned in the chaos and clamor of the idiot expert.
+Our egalitarian culture has created an atmosphere in which the voices of actual experts—people who are, in fact, more knowledgeable and experienced than the rest of us in a given field of study—are drowned in the chaos and clamor of the idiot expert.

 Social media has enabled and encouraged the idiot expert to flaunt his intellectual snake oil, and has reinforced the egalitarian assumption that I am just as well informed as everyone else, and just as able rightly to judge any question as is the next guy.
+Why?
+Because I read an article about it online.
 Even true experts have fallen prey to the seduction of such egalitarian nonsense.
 A scientist, who is trained, say, in geology, lectures pedantically on matters of theology or government or business.
-Expertise in one field does not confer authority in all fields.
+Expertise in one field, however, does not confer authority in all fields.

-Christian, the next time you prepare to post on Facebook, presuming to speak authoritatively on matters of church and state or health and medicine or business and economics, ask yourself, what do I really know about such things?
-Am I an actual expert?
-The culture will produce enough idiot experts; their number is growing daily.
-Let the church model humility and grace and a willingness to learn before we speak.
+Christian, the next time you prepare to post something, presuming to speak authoritatively on matters of church and state or health and medicine or business and economics, ask yourself, “What do I really know about such things?
+Am I an actual expert?”
+The culture will produce enough idiot experts.
+In fact, their number is growing daily.
+Let the Church and her people model humility and grace and a willingness to learn before we speak.

 Christ needs disciples, not idiot experts.